-Sarah Montoya is a queer Mexican-American settler working at the intersection of Settler Colonial Studies, Critical Geographies, Feminist Technology Studies, and Critical Information Studies.
+Dr. Sarah Montoya is a queer Mexican-American settler working at the intersection of Settler Colonial Studies, Critical Geographies, and Critical Information and Infrastructure Studies.
 She earned a Ph.D. in Gender Studies at UCLA.
-Her dissertation, Electronic Empires and Digital Domains, examines representations and material histories of telecommunications development in the U.S. through the lens of settler colonial studies.
-The project addresses settler-state investments in telecommunications infrastructure and policy, interrogates settler colonial geographic imaginaries in narratives of digital spaces, and examines settler colonial logics embedded in the code and interface of digital cartographic projects.
-Additional research interests include histories of scientific racism, critical legal studies, queer and trans of color studies, and abolitionist work.
+Her manuscript-in-progress, Electronic Empires and Digital Domains, examines representations and material histories of telecommunications development in the U.S. through the lens of settler colonial studies.

 Act in Solidarity

 Decolonization, or the return of land to its Indigenous, ancestral kin and relations, is necessary.
-Learn more about The Return of Stolen Land to the Wiyot and the Return of Tc’ih-Léh-Dûñ to the InterTribal Sinkyone Wilderness Council.
-To think about how to negotiate our ongoing occupation of Native land and what settlers can do in solidarity, learn about The Shuumi Land Tax.
-To learn about the land you occupy, visit the Native Land Digital project.
+Learn more about the Return of Tc’ih-Léh-Dûñ to the InterTribal Sinkyone Wilderness Council and the return of 969 acres of ancestral land to the Rappahannock Tribe.
+To think about how to negotiate our ongoing occupation of Native land, learn about The Shuumi Land Tax.
 Returning the land and repairing relations is possible.

 Current Work